Uterine Cancer SPORE

 In the first seven years of the SPORE (six years of funding, one no-cost extension year), the Uterine SPORE had many successes, including the completion of a phase II clinical trial of RAD001, an mTOR inhibitor, in advanced or recurrent endometrial cancer.
 Additionally, findings from all four original projects have been incorporated into three of the four new projects that are part of the current round of funding.
 Moreover, our Career Development Program provided funding to 12 promising young investigators, and our Developmental Research Program provided funding for 12 innovative pilot projects.

-Highlights from the Current Award Period
+Highlights from the Second Award Period